 Why do you need to know this truth?

-As with everything in the Bible, there is a serious point behind it.
+As with everything in the Scriptures, there is a serious point behind it.
 Outlined in the passages below is the reason why it is essential not to give the dogs the things meant for the children of God.
 This fact that seems so clear to me now took me many trials to learn; the doctrine that was melded into me as a child kept me wasting the holy things of God on dogs.

 34. Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world:Matthew 25:34-46 (KJV)